marder/lit-glsl/README.md

-> ## 🛠 Status: In Development
+> ## 🛠 Status: In Development<br>
 > lit-glsl is currently in development.
-It isn't put to npmjs yet.
+It isn't put to npmjs yet.<br>
-> All mentioned commands in the README according to installation aren't available yet.
+> All mentioned commands in the README according to installation aren't available yet.<br>
+> Everything is subject to change.

 # lit-glsl